kamalova/Rice-Leaf-Diseases-Image-Classification-DL/README.md

 In an effort to solve this problem and assist farmers and everyday gardeners to ensure a healthy crop, **Leaf Green** uses an image classification model to help predict and identify three common leaf diseases  *(Brown Spot, Leaf Blast, Hispa)*  based on images of both healthy and diseased rice plant leaves.

   ## Data Understanding
  The data was sourced from https://www.kaggle.com/datasets/nizorogbezuode/rice-leaf-images dataset .
-The images are in 4 folders, classified as follows:
+The images are in 4 folders, classified as follows:<p>
  ![class_distr](https://github.com/kamalova/Rice_Leaf_Disease_Recognition_DL/blob/main/Images/class_distribution.png)

   ## Conclusion